kamrul10/image-resizer/README.md

 # Image Resizer
-Resizing  image from original image and uload them to S#
+Resizing  image from original image and uload them to S3
 ## Running Server Using  Dcoker
 You'll need docker installed on your machine to run this